microsoft/tyger/docs/guides/codespecs.md

     [--command] [ -- [COMMAND] [args...]]
 ```

-Whatever appears after the `--` is treated as `args` for the codespec, unless
+Entries after `--` are treated as `args` for the codespec, unless `--command` is
-`--command` is set, in which case it is treated as the `command` value.
+specified, in which case they are treated as the `command` value.

 ## Showing codespecs

-You can retrieve a codespec with the command:
+Retrieve a specific codespec version with:

 ```bash
 tyger codespec show NAME [-v|--version VERSION]
 ```

-If `--version` is not provided, the latest version of the codespec is returned.
+Without `--version`, the latest version is returned.

-You can list codespecs with the command:
+## Listing codespecs

+List **latest version** of codespecs with:

 ```bash
 tyger codespec list [--prefix STRING] [--limit COUNT]
 ```

-Codespecs are returned in alphabetical order, up to the `--limit` value
+Codespecs are listed alphabetically up to the `--limit` value.
+If no limit is
-provided.
-If no limit is provided, 1000 codespecs are returned and a
-warning is written to standard error if more exist.
+set, a maximum of 1000 codespecs are returned with a warning if more exist.

-Use the `--prefix` argument to only show codespecs that start with the given
+Use `--prefix` to filter codespecs that start with a specific case-sensitive
-string, which is case-sensitive.
+string.